tusharmagar/TechXchange_Hackathon_Daimyo/README.md

 # TechXchange_Hackathon_Daimyo
 Details the work done by team Daimyo for the IBM TechXchange Pre-Conference WatsonX Hackathon under the path "Build a generative AI application for a use case supporting productivity with IBM watsonx.ai, featuring IBM Granite."
-The project has been built majorly in **Python** using **Langchain** and the IBM WatsonX **Granite** models.
+The project has been built majorly in **<ins>Python</ins>** using **Langchain** and the IBM WatsonX **Granite** models.

 # Main Video:
 [![Watch the video](https://vumbnail.com/1011228119.jpg)](https://vimeo.com/1011228119)